Eligibility: Bachelor’s Degree Programme in Health Care, Nursing

 If you cannot upload your documents, you can submit them by post, email or visiting the admission services.
 If you send your document copies via email, please take into account IT security matters.

 If you wish to visit the admission services, note that you must be ready to submit copies.
 We do not take copies from applicants’ documents.

 Certificate copies arriving late will not be accepted.

-However, if you have taken the Finnish Matriculation Examination (ylioppilastutkinto) prior to year 1990, you need to upload a copy of your matriculation examination certificate to your online application form by 4 February 2020 before 3:00pm Finnish time.
+However, if you have taken the Finnish Matriculation Examination (ylioppilastutkinto) prior to year 1990 or a vocational degree prior to 2017, you need to upload a copy of your degree certificate to your online application form.
+The deadline is 24 January 2024 3:00pm Finnish time.